eduardosoliv/miscellaneous/benchmarks/handler-socket.md

 I had a table with 15 columns and 5 million rows, indexes fit on innodb buffer pool the full data data no. I expected a smaller difference that 7x more.
 Because would be IO bound, and Amazon EC2 don't excel on IO.

 So i runned 2 PHP's one using handlersocket and another PHP mysql common functions (not mysqli).
-PHP generate a random number between 1 and 5M and then get email by id.
+PHP generate a random number between 1 and 5M and then get email (just one column of the 15) by ID (primary key).
 This was done in a while of 100K iterations.

-To communicate with HandlerSocket at PHP i installed and used [PHP HandlerSocket](http://code.google.com/p/php-handlersocket/).
+To communicate with HandlerSocket at PHP I installed and used [PHP HandlerSocket](http://code.google.com/p/php-handlersocket/).

 Results
 ------------